-I’ve written before about silent auction displays, and mentioned that vertical displays are key to a good display.
+I’ve previously written about silent auction displays and mentioned that keeping it vertical is the key to a good display.

-But if you don’t like the look of acrylic stands, or you have more manpower than financial power, here are some silent auction ideas for other vertical display options.
+But if you don’t like the look of acrylic stands, or have more time than money (acrylic stands can be pricey), here are some other vertical options.

 Option 1: Oversized Vertical Silent Auction Displays